Rental bonds and signing up for a place

 Always pay your rent on time otherwise you might be evicted.
 If

-you do not pay your rent, it can affect your rental references and
+you don't pay your rent, it can affect your rental references and

 you won't get all of your bond back.

 Your bond acts as a form of security for your landlord, so if